keu/docs/astro/cli/astro-deployment-update.md

 <TabItem value="astro">

 Update the configuration for a Deployment on Astro.
-This command is functionally identical to modifying a Deployment in the Cloud UI via the **Edit Configuration** button.
+This command is functionally identical to using **Edit Configuration** to modify a Deployment in the Cloud UI.

 ## Usage